 Thanksgiving Food Baskets

 Rotary Club of Homewood has been providing Thanksgiving baskets to needy families in the Homewood, Flossmoor and Glenwood communities for many years.
-This year we work with Open Access to provide many baskets with all the trimmings for a complete dinner.
+We join up and work with Suburban Access to provide many baskets with all the trimmings for a complete dinner.
 Generous donations are made by Walt's Food Stores and members of our Club.
 This year Suburban Access plans to distribute over 1,000 grocery bags full of Thanksgiving dinners.